-The Annual Education Plan for the 2023/2024 school year commencing August 28, 2023, for Westwind School Division was prepared under the direction of the Board in accordance with its responsibilities under the Education Act and the Fiscal Planning and Transparency Act.
+The Education Plan for Westwind School Division commencing May 30, 2024 was prepared under the direction of the Board/Board of Directors in accordance with the responsibilities under the Education Act and the Sustainable Fiscal Planning and Reporting Act.
 This plan was developed in the context of the provincial government's business and fiscal plans.
-The Board has used the results reported in the document, to the best of its abilities, to develop the education plan and is committed to implementing the strategies contained within the plan to improve student learning and results.
+The Board has used its performance results to develop the plan and is committed to implementing the strategies contained within the plan to improve student learning and results.